 - Make learning new skills easier

-When you enjoy what you’re doing, work feels more meaningful — not just like a paycheck.
+When you enjoy what you are doing, work can feel more meaningful — not just like a paycheck.

 Key Takeaway

-An interest doesn’t lock you into one job — it points you in a direction.
-Skills can be learned, but genuine interest is often the foundation of a fulfilling career.
+An interest does not lock you into one job — it points you in a direction.
+Skills can be learned, but genuine interest is often the foundation of a fulfilling career path.

 Interest sparks motivation.